MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 vectorized data.

 For this conceptual guide, we'll start with a trivial knot, `void` as our initial data source.
-The `void` knot provides our queries a single input flow with the value `nothing`.
+The `void` knot encapsulates the value `nothing`, which will serve as the input for our queries.

     void = DataKnot(nothing)
     #=>